May 19, 2025

 A Simple Guide to EICRs for Landlords

-If you're a landlord or property manager, understanding your legal responsibilities around electrical safety is essential, but that doesn’t mean you need to be an expert.
+If you're a landlord or property manager, keeping on top of electrical safety is a legal must, but you don’t need to be an expert to stay compliant.

 What is an EICR?

-An EICR (Electrical Installation Condition Report) is a formal document produced after a qualified electrician inspects and tests the fixed electrical systems in a property.
-This includes things like wiring, fuse boards (consumer units), sockets, light fittings, extractor fans and any other fixed installations.
+An EICR (Electrical Installation Condition Report) is a bit like an MOT for your property’s electrics.
+It’s carried out by a qualified electrician and involves inspecting and testing all fixed electrical installations, things like wiring, fuse boards (consumer units), sockets, switches, lighting, and extractor fans.

 What Do Landlords Need to Do?